rwells1703/matrix-calculator/README.md

 # Motivation

-This project was initally built as my A-Level final school project over the course of a few months.
+This was initally built as a school project over the course of a few months.
 <br />
-Eventually I decided to publish it on GitHub and continue to improve it.
+I decided to continue to improve it and eventually shared my work to GitHub.
 <br />
 Hope you enjoy!
 <br />